 - There are three methods by which students can inform Student Health Services of concerns about services rendered:

 - Discuss the problem with the Director of Student Health Services.
 Complaints, comments, and suggestions are treated seriously and with respect.
+The information provided will not be shared without the express consent of the student.

 Patient Rights to Privacy and Chaperones/Assistants